Winning from Within

 Winning from Within by leadership and negotiation expert Erica Ariel Fox presents a contemporary approach for getting more of what you want, improving relationships, and enjoying life’s deeper rewards.

-With a Foreword by William Ury, coauthor of the classic bestseller Getting to Yes, Winning from Within: A Breakthrough Method for Leading, Living, and Lasting Change is your guide to greatness.
+With a Foreword by William Ury, coauthor of the classic bestseller Getting to Yes, this guide to greatness is essential reading.

 PUBLISHERS WEEKLY